cattuongl/ISC20/README.md

 ...
 - Developed an educational math game for Grade 5 students by incorporating their game ideas and illustrations
-- Collaborated with the students over the school term to obtain project ideas and illustrations -P roject was presented to Grade 4/5 students, teachers, and school's superintendent
+- Collaborated with the students over the school term to obtain project ideas and illustrations
+- Project was presented to Grade 4/5 students, teachers, and school's superintendent